 The Nebraska Chamber of Commerce and Industry is Nebraska’s largest statewide business association.
 The State Chamber exists to make Nebraska an even better place to do business.

 Among the Nebraska Chamber’s members, you will find businesses of all sizes and types – more than 400 different categories of businesses in more than 150 communities across Nebraska.
 The Chamber claims more than 60 local chambers of commerce as members, along with dozens of state-level trade and professional associations.

-Headquartered half-a-block west of the state capitol, the Chamber’s most important activity is representing the business community on major issues of interest before the Nebraska Unicameral.
-Generally speaking, the State Chamber follows issues and legislation addressing five key areas:
+Headquartered half-a-block west of the State Capitol, the State Chamber’s most important activity is representing the business community on major issues of interest before the Nebraska Unicameral.
+Generally speaking, the Chamber follows issues and legislation addressing five key areas:

 - Economic development

 - Labor law and other regulations facing employers

 A recent survey revealed that the Chamber’s legislative activity and updates were very important to 90 percent of the members – and more than 95 percent of members agreed the Nebraska Chamber is effective in representing the business community.

 Four registered lobbyists lead the Chamber’s efforts to educate state lawmakers on key issues.
 The Chamber’s professional staff communicates with state senators, testifies before legislative committees, and monitors activity on the Unicameral floor and in the legislative committees.

 In the 2018 session of the Nebraska Legislature, nearly 470 bills were introduced.
 Additionally, there were nearly 400 measures carried over from the 2017 session.

 In total, your Nebraska Chamber either took positions on or monitored approximately 250 measures due to their potential impact on the state’s businesses and our economy.
 The 2018 session brought some notable achievements for the business community, including Chamber-supported bills such as: